Ispah rebellion

-In 1362, the Ispah army collapsed into internal conflict.
+In 1362, the Ispah army collapsed into internal conflict, Yawuna (那兀纳), a Quanzhou Arab Sunni Muslim official, became the new leader of the Ispah army.
 In 1366, it was eventually crushed by the ethnic Han commander Chen Youding (陈友定) who was loyal to the Yuan dynasty.

 Historical background

 From the 13th century to the early 14th century in the Yuan dynasty, overseas trade was extremely prosperous in Fujian.
 As the starting point of the Maritime Silk Road, Quanzhou was the largest port in China and possibly the world as well.
 It was also the largest city in Fujian, with a population exceeding that of Fuzhou, Fujian's administrative center.
 The Arabs called it "Tiger's claw", which has been used by merchants in Europe and elsewhere.
 At the time, Quanzhou's population exceeded 2 million, with a wall as long as 30 miles.
 Jinjiang's river and its harbor, with highly developed trade, had 10,000 ships docked.
 Quanzhou exported luxuries such as silk, ceramics, copper, and iron, as well as satin, while imports include pearls, ivory, rhino horns, frankincense, etc. The most important imports were spices and herbs.

 Quanzhou had mostly foreign residents, such as Arabs, Persians, Europeans, Jews, Tamils, Armenians, etc. Around 100 different languages were used.
 The Quanzhou officials labeled these foreigners as Fan (番).
 Due to the massive number of foreigners coming in, authorities initially did not want foreigners to stay and interfere with the locals' lifestyles.
 Quanzhou had large ethnic enclaves ("蕃坊", "蕃人巷"), with foreigners and natives often intermarrying and giving birth to mixed children (often labeled Half Southern Domain or "半南蕃").
 Although foreigners and natives had some cultural intermingling, the foreigners still practiced and spread their own religions, such as Islam, Christianity, Manichaeism, Hinduism, etc. This religious and ethnic diversity made governance a challenging task.